Let´s get started. You know I have to work with some numbered rules again:

 III.
 Consume most of your carbs before and after your workout.
 On rest days, some people suggest cutting the carbs back, but see for yourself whether that works.

 IV.
 I experimented and consumed only olive oil until 12 AM, at which point I had drank about 300 ml (10.7 fl. oz.), which is about 2500 calories.
 I did not feel any energy crashes, but towards the end I drank the oil too fast and my stomach started giving me trouble.
-In conclusion: High-fat diets are great, but fat takes long to digest, so you shouldn´t eat a lot before sleeping.
+In conclusion: High-fat diets are great for sleep, but fat takes long to digest, so you shouldn´t eat a lot of it before sleeping.
+I once had 3 nightmares in one night after eating greasy food at 11 PM.

 V. Consuming fats and carbs together results in a steadier blood sugar, you can draw your own conclusions from that.
 Eating extremely large amounts of both macro nutrients means you have high blood sugar levels for a long time, ergo not good.